6-Year MD-Integrated Program

 - SDM OS BMC Maxillofacial Trauma Conference

 Combined conference between the Departments of OMFS and OTO/HNS to discuss recent developments in the management of facial trauma patients.
 Includes case presentations and discussions.
-Dr. Osborn
+Dr. Henry

 - SDM OS Combined BU-Tufts-Harvard OMFS Grand Rounds

 Inter-university conferences held 3 times a year.
 These lectures and presentations include local and/or guest speakers presenting clinical and research developments in OMFS and its related disciplines.
-Dr. Mehra
+Dr. Sayre

-These courses include a review of surgical cases, treatment outcomes and discussions on diagnosis and treatment planning.
+- This course include a review of surgical cases, treatment outcomes and discussions on diagnosis and treatment planning.
 Additionally, there is a detailed review on one selected medical or surgical topics.
-Dr. Salama
+Dr. Henry and Chigurupati

 OMFS residents are required to take this annual, nationwide examination sponsored by the American Board of Oral & Maxillofacial Surgery three times during their four year training program.
 OMSITE is an assessment tool developed to permit residents, interns, and practicing surgeons an opportunity to assess their knowledge of the breadth and scope of the oral and maxillofacial surgery specialty.